UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   3. User clicks the "Save" button.
   4. Informer dialog is opened.
   5. Dialog is titled "Node name is occupied".
-  6. There's a message that only nodes with unique names can exist in the graph.
+  6. There's a message saying that only nodes with unique names can exist in the graph.
   7. User clicks the "OK" button.
   8. Informer dialog is closed.
   9. User can change the name to a unique one and try again or close the dialog.